dpardox/linkedin-scanner-cli/README.md

 ## How to run

-Run `npm start` to lunch the scraper.
+Run `npm start` to launch the scraper.

 ---